py-mine/mcproto/docs/contributing/making-a-pr.md

 ## Get assigned to the issue

-The very first thing you will need to do is deciding what you actually want to work on.
+The very first thing you will need to do is decide what you actually want to work on.
 In all likelihood, you already have something in mind if you're reading this, however, if you don't, you're always free to check the opened GitHub issues, that don't yet have anyone assigned.
 If you find anything interesting there that you'd wish to work on, leave a comment on that issue with something like: "I'd like to work on this".